bnomei/kirby3-redirects/README.md

 sections:
   # ...other sections
   redirects:
-    extends: plugin-redirects
+    extends: plugin-redirects3xx
 ```

+> If you need all http codes you can use `extends: plugin-redirects` instead which calls the api to retrieve them (once for each redirect).
+This is not advised if you have a lot of redirects.

-Since v1.1.0 the plugin will register itself with a `route:before`-hook and take care of the redirecting automatically.
+> Since v1.1.0 the plugin will register itself with a `route:before`-hook and take care of the redirecting automatically.
 Many thanks to _Sebastian Aschenbach_ for suggesting this solution.

 ## Settings